 For years I was scorning Krakow as a tourist destination.
 I have always avoided mass tourist destinations, and Krakow, in my mind, was always associated with noisy tourists who, after visiting Auschwitz, gorge on pig knuckles in “traditional restaurants”.
 And yes… for most people, this is Krakow: a cheap, fairy-tale-like destination where salt mines can be attractive!

-This August, I decided to stay home and not travel outside Greece.
-Moreover, I needed all my days off work for my autumn holidays.
-But Ι does not have control over my actions.
-That hot Athenian night, while wasting my time in bed by browsing social media, an airline advertisement appeared (don’t they appear all the time?): “Europe from only 19.95€, one-way”…. that triggered the wanderlust gene in me, and I started searching … and there it is: Krakow.
-Oh well, this may not be my dream destination, but Krakow's weather forecast is attractive, which means cool.
-I could escape from the hot Mediterranean weather for some days.
+But Ι does not have control over my actions, and on a hot Athenian night, while wasting my time in bed browsing social media, an airline advertisement appeared: "Europe from only 19.95€, one-way"…. that triggered the wanderlust gene in me, and I started searching … and there it is: Krakow.
+This may not have been my dream destination, but Krakow's weather forecast looked attractive, which means cooler temperatures.
+What is better than escaping from the hot Mediterranean weather?

 Krakow and the airport on the map.(Courtesy of Google maps).

-❤ Poland’s currency is called zloty (written as PLN), and at my visit, the official exchange rate was PLN 1 = € 4.5.
+Poland’s currency is called zloty (written as PLN), and at my visit, the official exchange rate was PLN 1 = € 4.5.

-❤ The part of the city, which the tourists are likely to visit, is tiny and flat, so one can walk everywhere without taking a bus.
-Nevertheless, Krakow's public transport is based on a relatively dense network of tram (streetcar) and bus routes.
 The bulk of the city's historic area has been turned into a pedestrian zone with bicycle rickshaws, electric carts, and horse-drawn carriages; however, the tramlines run within a three-block radius.
-Tickets are available at almost every tram/bus station, and a single route ticket (40-minute ticket allowing for changing lines) costs 3.8 zloty (an equivalent of roughly 0.9 euro).
-There are also several other kinds of tickets (reduced fare, etc.) or unlimited travel passes for the tourist to choose from, but 3.8 zloty is such a small price to pay; it does not worth looking for better-priced tickets.
+Tickets are available at almost every tram/bus station (one can also buy them from the driver while on board), and a single route ticket (40-minute ticket allowing for changing lines) costs 4 zloty (an equivalent of roughly 0.9 euro).
+There are also several other kinds of access (reduced fare, etc.) or unlimited travel passes for the tourist to choose from, but 4 zloty is such a small price to pay; it does not worth looking for better-priced tickets.

 The part of the city where most of the tourist attractions are.
 (Courtesy of Google Maps).